wangd12rpi/FinLoRA/README.md

 ## LoRA Models

 We use four LoRA methods: LoRA, QLoRA, DoRA, and rsLoRA.
-You can download LoRA adapators from the `lora_adaptors` directory or [Hugging Face](https://huggingface.co/wangd12).
+You can download LoRA adapators from the `lora_adapters` directory or [Hugging Face](https://huggingface.co/wangd12).
 The adapters fine-tuned on financial datasets using various configurations (eg. 8-bit rank 8, 4-bit rank 4).

 ## File Structure